Compression for Coinductive Rewriting and the Cut-Elimination of Non-Wellfounded Proofs: Compressing μMALL∞ cut-elimination sequences

 \begin{proof} By induction on arbitrary cut-elimination steps $s \red t$ (as defined in \cref{def:red}), one can show that any such step has the shape $p(s_1,\dots,s_k) \red q(s_1,\dots,s_k)$ for some derivation prefixes $p$ and $q$ (to be precise, $q$ may not use some of the $s_i$ but this has no incidence on the proof).
-Indeed, as explained above it is the case for all cut-elimination root steps (as defined in \cref{app:elimination}), and the induction case is trivial.
+Indeed, as explained above it is the case for all cut-elimination root steps (as defined in \shortlongversion {the appendices of the long version of this article \cite{Cerda.Sau.26a}} {\cref{app:elimination}}), and the induction case is trivial.

 As a consequence, if we take an ordinal $\delta$ and $s,t,t' \in \dtrees[\muMALLi]$ such that $\property{P}_{\delta}$ and $s \redi[\delta] t \red t'$, we can write $t = p(t_1,\dots,t_n)$ and $t' = q(t_1,\dots,t_n)$.
 By \cref{lem:muMALL-pattern-extract,lem:muMALL-pattern-fill} we obtain $s \reds p(s'_1,\dots,s'_k) \redi[\delta] q(t_1,\dots,t_n) = t'$. \end{proof}